the-vampiire/apollo-error-converter/README.md

       // additional pre-formatted data to include
     },
     data: originalError => {
-      // use the original Error to format some data to include },
+      // use the original Error to format and return extra data to include return formattedDataObject;
+    },
   },
 };